 Frequently described as the prettiest Andalusian ‘Pueblo Blanco’ (white town), it’s easy to see why so may find Frigiliana so charming.

-Stretching in the hills just above Nerja, Frigiliana is is a labyrinth of white washed cobbled streets with steep climbs, panoramic views of the coastline and some of the cutest houses you will find.
+Stretching in the hills just above Nerja, Frigiliana is a labyrinth of white-washed cobbled streets with steep climbs, panoramic views of the coastline, and some of the cutest houses you will find.

 If you can beat the crowds and arrive here early in the morning, or later in the afternoon to catch the sunset, you’re in for a treat.
 Most of the restaurants are centered around the main square at the bottom of the village, with a few bars and restaurants offering the best views higher up.